boschrexroth/ctrlx-automation-sdk/doc/licensing.md

-### Licensing

 ctrlX World Partners must use the licensing manager service that is operated by the Bosch Rexroth AG.

 Licenses are issued by the Bosch Rexroth Licensing Center [https://licensing.boschrexroth.com](https://licensing.boschrexroth.com).

 There a user can assign licenses to devices and can download a capability response, containing all assigned licenses for a specific device.
 The downloaded capability response can than be deployed on the corresponding device.

 On every ctrlX CORE we offer a UI to upload the provided capability response and to check the currently available licenses on the device.
 The license manager feature on the ctrlX CORE provides a restful API via an internal unix domain socket, that can be used by apps to request and release a specific license.

-In order to integrate license enforcement into your application follow the instructions below:
+In order to integrate license enforcement into your application follow the instructions below.

-### Add content plug to snapcraft.yaml
+## Add Content Plug to snapcraft.yaml
 To get access to the unix domain socket that provides the restful API add the following content plug to the snapcraft.yaml:

 ```yaml